awmckinley/config/modules/net.wol/README.md

 # Remote Wake-up

-Tools for remotely powering on network-connected computers using Wake-on-LAN.
+Tools for remotely powering on computers.